ai598d/ROSBOT/README.md

    - topic_subcriber.py (subscriber node)

    both nodes are written in python environment.
-   $ roscd name_package file\ command can be used to explore different files directly from ubuntu terminal.
+   $ roscd name_package file_name\ command can be used to explore different files directly from ubuntu terminal.

 ## fiz_services
 ###### Overview